 As mentioned above, most public and private companies pay Corporate Income Tax.
 This CIT is calculated on the profit of the company.

-In general, Dutch resident companies are subject to corporate income tax on its worldwide income.
+In general, Dutch resident companies are subject to corporate income tax on their worldwide income.
 Specific income can be exempted according to Dutch law.
 Dutch law also states that no-resident entities are limited liable for taxes.
 These companies are only liable for their income from The Netherlands (foreign taxpayers).
-This is relevant for companies that are managed and directed from abroad, these companies are not taxed in The Netherlands during their first operating year. (see corporate residence article)
+This is relevant for companies that are managed and directed from abroad, these companies are not taxed in The Netherlands during their first operating year. (see corporate residence article).